Indian Canadians: Late 19th century

-The Indian Canadian community began to form around the late 19th century, pioneered by men, the great majority of whom were Punjabi Sikhs—primarily from farming backgrounds—with some Punjabi Hindus and Punjabi Muslims, and many of whom were veterans of the British Army.
-Canada was part of the British Empire, and since India was just as well under British Crown rule, Indians were also British subjects.
+The Indo-Canadian community began to form around the late 19th century, pioneered by men, the great majority of whom were Punjabi Sikhs—primarily soldiers of the Sikh Regiment and Punjab Regiment but also from farming backgrounds—with some Punjabi Hindus and Punjabi Muslims, and many of whom were veterans of the British Indian Army.
+Canada was part of the British Empire, and since India was also under British rule, Indians were also British subjects.
 In 1858, Queen Victoria had proclaimed that, throughout the Empire, the people of India would enjoy "equal privileges with white people without discrimination of colour, creed or race."

+Based on the 1871 Canadian census, a 2025 study revealed that Indians were present in Eastern Canada since the country’s founding, as the census identified 11 people of Indian origin, with 8 persons from Ontario, and the remaining 3 from Nova Scotia.
+The early presence in Ontario and Nova Scotia demonstrates that Indians were part of Canadian society decades earlier than previously recognized, and in regions outside the well-known Pacific migration routes to British Columbia.
+The largest number of people lived in Rochester Township (now part of Lakeshore, Ontario), in an area with a significant Black settlement.

-In 1897, a contingent of Sikh soldiers participated in the parade to celebrate the Queen's Diamond Jubilee in London, England.
+In 1897, contingents of Sikh soldiers, from the Sikh Regiment and Punjab Regiment, participated in the parade to celebrate the Queen's Diamond Jubilee in London, England.
 On their subsequent journey home, they visited the western coast of Canada, primarily British Columbia, which—because of its very sparse population at the time—the Canadian government wanted to settle in order to prevent a takeover of the territory by the United States.